Casement Windows vs. Double-Hung Windows

 • Energy efficiency: These windows close tightly against the frame, creating a strong seal on all four sides that minimizes drafts and improves energy efficiency.

-• Ease of use: These windows use a simple crank mechanism, making them incredibly convenient to operate, especially for hard-to-reach areas like above a kitchen sink or countertops.
+• Ease of use: These windows use a simple crank mechanism, making them incredibly convenient to operate, especially for hard to reach places like above a kitchen sink or countertops.

 Double-Hung Windows: A Timeless Classic

-Double-hung windows are a traditional style featuring two operable sashes that slide vertically by lifting the sashes up or down.
+Double-hung windows are a traditional style featuring two operable sashes that slide vertically by lifting the sashes up or down, and custom window options in Bismarck can help tailor this classic look to your home.
+Double hung styles are available in a range of designs to suit different preferences.
 This versatile, timeless design generally makes it a popular choice for many homeowners.
 The benefits of double-hung windows include:

 • Space-saving design: Double-hung windows open vertically, ideal for areas with impractical outward-opening windows.

-• Easy maintenance: Many double-hung windows feature tilt-in sashes, which make it a breeze to clean from inside the home and refresh the air.
+• Easy maintenance: Most double hung windows feature tilt-in sashes, which make it a breeze to clean from inside the home and refresh the air.

 • Versatile style: Their classic look generally complements various architectural styles, from traditional to modern homes.